codebar/tutorials/js/lesson8/tutorial.md

 ## Useful APIs

-In our previous tutorials we briefly introduced the [github](http://developer.github.com/v3/) and [BBC](http://www.bbc.co.uk/developer/technology/apis.html) APIs.
-Most services that you have encountered are likely to have an API available, so just try googling for it.
+In our previous tutorials we briefly introduced the [Github](http://developer.github.com/v3/) and [BBC](http://www.bbc.co.uk/developer/technology/apis.html) APIs.
+Most services that you have encountered are likely to have an API available, so just try searching google for it.

 Some popular API's that you may find useful